indiebuildinganton-gif/pleeno-monorepo/docs/epics.md

 **Then** the enrollment is recorded with start date and expected end date

 **And** I can specify the program/course name
-**And** I can view all enrollments for a student **And** I can view all enrolled students for a college/branch **And** a student can be enrolled in multiple colleges/branches **And** I can mark an enrollment as completed or cancelled
+**And** I can attach the official offer letter (PDF/image) to the enrollment **And** I can view/download/maximize the offer letter from the student profile **And** I can view all enrollments for a student with their attached documents **And** I can view all enrolled students for a college/branch **And** a student can be enrolled in multiple colleges/branches **And** I can mark an enrollment as completed or cancelled **And** incomplete student information (e.g., missing phone number) can be added/updated later manually

 **Prerequisites:** Story 3.2

 **Technical Notes:**
-- Create enrollments table: id, agency_id, student_id, branch_id, program_name, start_date, expected_end_date, status ENUM ('active', 'completed', 'cancelled'), created_at, updated_at
+- Create enrollments table: id, agency_id, student_id, branch_id, program_name, start_date, expected_end_date, offer_letter_url (nullable), offer_letter_filename (nullable), status ENUM ('active', 'completed', 'cancelled'), created_at, updated_at
+- Implement file upload for offer letters (Supabase Storage with RLS)
-- Implement API routes: POST /api/enrollments, PATCH /api/enrollments/[id], GET /api/students/[id]/enrollments, GET /api/branches/[id]/enrollments
+- Implement API routes: POST /api/enrollments (with file upload), PATCH /api/enrollments/[id], GET /api/students/[id]/enrollments, GET /api/branches/[id]/enrollments
-- Add enrollment section to student detail page
+- Add enrollment section to student detail page with document viewer/maximizer
 - Add enrolled students list to college/branch detail page
-- RLS policy using agency_id
+- RLS policy using agency_id for both database and storage buckets
 - Validate: student and branch must exist and belong to same agency
+- Support modal/fullscreen view for offer letter documents
+- Allow students to be created with partial information (mark required vs optional fields)

 ---